devkotasabin/compiler-vis-issues/README.md

 ### BackTainting
 * The backtainting feature requires the trace.
+* The only thing it relies on is the operand values given last.
+It looks for the R:, W:, MR, and MR strings to identify these operands.
+As a result, these need to be in the same format, and need to list all affects that particular function has.

 ### LoopFinding
 * For loopfinding, the current requirement is that the CFG should have exactly one source node (i.e. the node with no incoming edges and one or more outgoing edges).